I want to check RAM type (DDR3 or DDR4) from the terminal. How can I ??

 As a system administrator, as many as the task you can make simple is better for you.
 Without opening the system cabinet and to know the RAM type, speed from the command line is one the simple task.

-In this article will let you know the dmidecode command line utility.
+This article will let you know the dmidecode command-line utility.

 Read More: How To Install deb Package on Ubuntu.